A Matter of Life and Death

 Indestructible: The Unforgettable Story of a Marine Hero at Iwo Jima by Jack Lucas with D.K.
 Drum, Da Capo Press, 2006.
 As an Army paratrooper in the early 1960s Lucas survived a jump in which both of his parachutes failed.
 This story, however, is only a secondary reason for the title of his book.
 Lucas won a Medal of Honor as a Marine in World War II when he saved the lives of three of his fellow soldiers by covering two grenades with his body during the battle of Iwo Jima.
 He survived the subsequent explosion with serious injuries, but eventually recovered.
 Later in life his second wife conspired to kill him, but the plot was discovered before he came to any harm.
 Not entirely indestructible, Lucas died in 2008 at the age of 80.

-Falling Man by Don DeLillo (Scribner, New York, 2007): This memorable novel tells the story of a New York City man in the aftermath of 9/11 who having survived the collapse of the Twin Towers struggles with memory and loss and grief.
+Falling Man by Don DeLillo (2007): This memorable novel tells the story of a New York City man in the aftermath of 9/11 who having survived the collapse of the Twin Towers struggles with memory and loss and grief.